- Think about what you enjoy day-to-day – maybe this could be part of a future job role?

 - If you can’t attend an open day, explore the campus with a virtual tour.

 - Check the application deadline – some universities and courses have a different application deadline, so make sure you know the deadline associated to your chosen course or uni.

 - Check the entry requirements – different courses and universities will have different entry requirements, which you can check on the course listing in our search tool.
 Some universities and colleges make contextual offers.
 This is where the university or college considers any barriers you may face, and will either reduce their grade requirements or give extra consideration when deciding whether to give you an offer.
-Check out this blog for more information.

 - Read our tips to help you choose between courses and universities.